Specialties / Services

 If you find it difficult to bend your toe up and down or find that you are walking on the outside of your foot because of pain in the toe, see your foot specialist right away.
 Hallux rigidus is easier to treat when the condition is caught early.
 If you wait until you see a bony bump on the top of your foot, the bone spurs will have already developed and the condition will be more difficult to treat.

 Your specialist will examine your foot and look for evidence of bone spurs.
 He or she may move the toe around to see how much motion is possible without pain.
-X-rays will show the location and size of any bone spurs, as well as the degree of degeneration in the joint space and cartilage.
+Your family doctor may order X-rays to show the location and size of any bone spurs, as well as the degree of degeneration in the joint space and cartilage.

 Pain relievers and anti-inflammatory medications may help reduce the swelling and ease the pain.
 Applying ice packs or taking contrast baths (described below) may also help reduce inflammation and control symptoms for a short period of time.
-But they aren't enough to stop the condition from progressing.
-Wearing a shoe with a large toe box will reduce the pressure on the toe, and you will probably have to give up wearing high heels.
-Your foot specialist may recommend that you get a stiff-soled shoe with a rocker or roller bottom design and possibly even a steel shank or an orthotic in the sole.
+These aren't enough however, to stop the condition from progressing.
+Wearing a shoe with a roomy toe box will reduce the pressure on the toe, and you should avoid high heels.
+Your foot specialist may recommend that you wear a stiff-soled shoe with a rocker or roller bottom design and possibly even a steel shank, or an orthotic insert.
 This type of shoe supports the foot when you walk and reduces the amount of bend in the big toe.

-A contrast bath uses alternating cold and hot water to reduce inflammation.
+A contrast bath uses alternating cold and hot water and is a good way to reduce inflammation.
 You'll need two buckets, one with water as cold as you can tolerate and the other with water as warm as you can tolerate.
 Immerse your foot in the cold water for 30 seconds, then immediately place it in the hot water for 30 seconds.
 Continue to alternate between cold and hot for five minutes, ending in the cold water.
 You can do contrast baths up to three times a day.
 However, be careful to avoid extreme temperatures in the water, especially if your feet aren't very sensitive to heat or cold or you’re a diabetic.
+Always remember to start and end with the cold water.

 This surgery is usually recommended when damage is mild or moderate.
 It involves removing the bone spurs as well as a portion of the foot bone, so the toe has more room to bend.
 The incision is made on the top of the foot.
 The toe and the operative site may remain swollen for several months after the operation, and you will have to wear a stiff-soled sandal for at least two weeks after the surgery.
 But most patients do experience long-term relief.